deNBI/cloud-user-docs/wiki/Tutorials/TheiaIde/index.md

 ```

 ## Start service
-After a successful build we can start the IDE.
+After a successful build, we can start the IDE.

 ```bash
 > yarn theia start ~ --hostname 127.0.0.1 --port 8080